citp/privacy-policy-historical/m/mi/mis/missselfridge.com.md

 We have the same returns policy for Collect From Store as in-store returns.
 You can return your order within 28 days or receipt.
 Please note this date begins on the date that we send you an order dispatch.

+International Delivery

-We offer two delivery options for international customers outside the United Kingdom: (1) Standard Delivery and (2) Tracked and Faster Delivery.
+We offer two delivery services internationally: Standard and 'Tracked and Faster'.
+The 'Tracked and Faster' service is delivered by DPD couriers.
 Charges apply to both options.
-For further information, including the costs and estimated delivery times, please see Do you provide international delivery? in the Delivery section of our FAQs.
+To track your order please click[ here.](http://www.dpd.co.uk/content/how-can-we-help/index.jsp) For further information, including the costs and estimated delivery times, click [here](http://help.missselfridge.com/system/templates/selfservice/missselfridge/#!portal/403700000001057/article/Prod-2599/Do-you-provide-International-delivery)

 Please note that we do not deliver to the Channel Islands and BFPO addresses.

-If you have any questions concerning delivery of your order, please contact our [Customer Services Team](http://help.missselfridge.com/system/templates/selfservice/missselfridge/#!portal/403700000001007).
+If you have any questions concerning delivery of your order, Please contact our [Customer service team ](http://help.missselfridge.com/system/templates/selfservice/missselfridge/#!portal/403700000001057)

 We may run delivery promotions from time to time.
 Please see [Promotions section](http://www.missselfridge.com/webapp/wcs/stores/servlet/CatalogNavigationSearchResultCmd?catalogId=33055&storeId=12554&langId=-1&viewAllFlag=false&categoryId=281021&interstitial=true&TS=1303134990557?intcmpid=Terms#fragment-11) of these terms and conditions to check whether we are running any at this time.

-**FREE STANDARD SHIPPING OVER £50**
+**FREE STANDARD DELIVERY OVER £40**

 1\.
-By taking advantage of the Free Standard Delivery Over £50 offer (the “Offer”) you agree to these terms and conditions.
+By taking advantage of the Free Standard Delivery Over £40 offer (the “Offer”) you agree to these terms and conditions.

 2\.
-The Promotion entitles residents in the UK to free standard delivery on orders over £50 made in a single transaction online at www.missselfridge.com.
-The free delivery promotion will be applied automatically when you select standard delivery at the checkout if the value of the order is over £50
+The Promotion entitles residents in the UK to free standard delivery on orders over £40 made in a single transaction online at www.missselfridge.com.
+The free delivery promotion will be applied automatically when you select standard delivery at the checkout if the value of the order is over £40

 3\.
 The Promotion applies to the standard delivery service available for customers living in the UK.
 See www.missselfridge.com for the full list of delivery destinations.